 To start focusing it will probably be easier to select the filter that allows the most light through, for example the Lum filter.
-Click the filter icon to launch the Filter Settings popup.
+Click the filter icon

 This allows a number of parameters to be set per filter to be used during an Autofocus run. - Reset button will reset the focusing subframe to full frame.